Chicago Booth

 When writing this essay, please keep in mind that Booth is an MBA program in which there are no cohorts and the curriculum is very, very flexible - so you have to be comfortable with making your own way.
 That is why they ask this question.
 Tell them about the basis on which you make your decisions.

 Let me describe one of my clients (who went to Booth) and how he made his life decisions, as an example.
+He selected a photo that to him seemed to reflect an excellent education.

 The essay that Steve wrote described his decisions, his motivations (his reason why he made certain decisions), his goals, the actions that he took, the help that he received from others, and how he demonstrated leadership.